arcetri/arcetri.github.io/README.md

 Instead, modify files in templates/ directory.
 Do not forget to make changes in compile.py file to compile new files.

-## Deployment
+## Compilation

-Run this command in terminal in a root project directory
+Execute this command in your terminal in a root project directory:

 ```
 python compile.py